xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 conventional treatment, then we  need  to  move  the interception point downstream a little further.

-To  do  this,  first change GetChar back to the way  it  was  and change the name called in SkipComment.
+To  do  this,  first change `GetChar` back to the way  it  was  and change the name called in `SkipComment`.
 Then, let's add  the left brace as a possible whitespace character:

 ```delphi